 research interests focus on photography, philosophy of image and language, and knowledge representation.
-My Ph.D. dissertation.
-Relationship Analysis of Image Descriptions: An Ontological, Content Analytic Approach, examines how humans express relationships when describing images.
+My Ph.D. dissertation, Relationship Analysis of Image Descriptions: An Ontological, Content Analytic Approach, examines the feasability of caputring and formalizing how visual objects can relate to one another.
 I am currently working on the

 ontology of the photograph and ontology-based representation in